stablekernel/DataViewable/Docs/blog/part_2.md

 }
 ```

+We will use this state in our `DataViewable` protocol to determine what we should display to the user.

 ### DataViewable Protocol
 It all boils down to the `DataViewable` protocol.
 This protocol allows non-view types to be data viewable elements (i.e. abstractions around views such as `UIViewController` or coordinator/component architecture components) if need be, but we’ll focus primarily on `UIView` based classes.
 Don’t worry about the protocol inheritance to `EmptyDataSetDelegate` for now.
 We will only use this for hooks.
 Here’s the protocol: